tula3and/tula3and.github.io/_posts/2021-02-24-hackathon-blockchain.md

 Thankfully, our project, Qoupang, got the Community Choice Award!🎉<br/>
 The entire code can be found in the github repository shared: [qoupang](https://github.com/tula3and/qoupang).<br/>

-In this project, I worked as a project manager on this project.<br/>
+In this project, I worked as a project manager.<br/>
 Therefore, I delivered [the presentation](https://www.slideshare.net/DayeongKang/qoupang) of the project and made a QRNG also!<br/>

 ## Motivation of this project